Is Phone Key Secure?

 CVE: CVE-2022-37709

 The Tesla app has a feature called Phone Key that turns a smartphone into a key.
 Locking and unlocking even starting Model 3 with your phone key is conveniently hands-free.
 As you approach, your phone's Bluetooth signal is detected and doors unlock.
 Further, you can start and drive the car without ever taking the phone out of a pocket.
+However, this passive entry and start feature are not secure enough.
+Authentication can be bypassed by spoofing.
+It allows attackers to open a door and drive the car away by leveraging access to a legitimate Phone Key.

 How does it work?

+The phone key communicates with Model 3 using Bluetooth in plain.
+The Bluetooth Phone Key reconnects to the Model 3 depending on the vehicle's MAC address only.
+Since the MAC address of the car is static, an adversary can fake the Model 3 easily.
+The Phone Key will reconnect to the device with the specific MAC automatically.
+In this case, the adversary forwards the messages to both sides as an intermediary.
 Model 3 authenticates the key by two attestations.
 The Phone generates the second attestation based on a token from the vehicle.
 According to our experiments, the update of the token is not related to the connection status and happens over hours.
 It allows the adversary to complete the attack with one attack device.
 The adversary needs to approach the owner and the Model 3 in turn to forward messages.
 By spoofing the Phone key and the vehicle, the attack device can bypass the authentication.
 Finally, the Model 3 unlocks the door and can be started.

 More Technical Description